 Are you using the right type of Ethernet cable?
-Use the supplied cable for direct connection to a computer; use a cross-over cable for connection to a hub.
+Use a straight-through cable for direct connection to a computer; use a cross-over cable for connection to a hub without a cross-over switch.

 Press the Reset button on the back of the Telephony Gateway.